It’s a Jell-o war 04.30.2012

 After smashing through the WAC Championship quarterfinal match, Idaho battled the Hawaii Warriors in the semifinals, but fell short.

-Trailing by one goal with just seconds remaining, the Washington Huskies had possession and got a good shot on goal, but Idaho goalie Blake Uphus made a game-winning save before clearing the ball as time …
+Trailing by one goal with just seconds remaining, the Washington Huskies had possession and got a good shot on goal, but Idaho goalie Blake Uphus made a game-winning save before clearing the ball as time expired to give the Vandal club lacrosse team a 14-13 victory over the Huskies and a berth in the PNCLL …

 When Bob Greene announced his retirement from BookPeople of Moscow after 30 years, Steffen Werner thought Moscow was going to lose a landmark.